Chasse-galerie: Variations

 The ending of the story changes from version to version.
 In some versions, the men are sentenced to fly the canoe through Hell.
 They appear in the sky every New Year's Eve but, in all but one version, all the men escape the terms the devil (Lucifer) made.

 Several different versions of this legend exist.
 An Acadian version involves an axe handle.
 It stretches to accommodate as many as climb on.

 Another variation has the devil himself steering and deliberately trying to break the rules on the return journey, at which point they throw him out of the canoe to save themselves.

 In English, this particular legend is known as "The Canoe", or "The Wild Hunt Bewitched".
 The second name is used to translate precisely chasse-galerie as it is known in Canadian French; the other term is much broader.

 In Quebec, the best-known version is written by Honoré Beaugrand.
 This is the story of the Gatineau loggers who make a pact with the devil in order to steal a boat so they can visit their women.
 They are warned, however, not to blaspheme during the voyage, or touch crosses atop church steeples, and they must be back before six o'clock the next morning.
 Otherwise they would lose their souls.
 In his version, the devil (Lucifer) is rather generous, and allows the men to return unhurt and undamaged.

 The tale appeared in a book of French-Canadian folktales called Legends of French Canada by Edward C. Woodley, published in 1931, republished in 1938.
 The tale is told as a recollection of one of the men who made chasse-galerie.
 The men travel from St. Maurice to St. Jean.
 The return accident is credited to whiskey-blanc.

 An earlier volume in English, entitled The Flying Canoe (La Chasse-Galerie) was written by J.E.
 LeRossignol, by McClelland & Stewart Publishers in 1929.
 In it, thanks is given (with no further publication information) to "the Toronto Star Weekly, and the Canadian Home Journal for their courteous permission to republish certain stories which appeared originally in these journals."

-In 2015, a musical theatre version of the story was performed at the Storefront Theatre in Toronto, and won two Dora Awards and two Toronto Theatre Critics Awards.
+In 2015, a musical theatre version of the story was performed at the Storefront Theatre in Toronto.
+It won two Dora Awards and two Toronto Theatre Critics Awards.
 A larger production was mounted in 2016 by Soulpepper Theatre.